-Another simple charcoal filtration method is the Green Bag, manufactured by BIO 101.
-The Green Bag® Kit allows rapid and trouble-free concentration of ethidium bromide from large volumes of solutions into a small "tea" bag containing activated carbon which
+Another simple charcoal filtration method is the Green Bag® Kit which allows rapid and trouble-free concentration of ethidium bromide from large volumes of solutions into a small "tea" bag containing activated carbon which is then conveniently disposed along with other solid hazardous wastes.
+One kit has the capacity to remove 500 mg of ethidium bromide from solutions (10mg EtBr/bag).